durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

-**A note**: I wrote this back in 2018, and thought I would clean it up and post it here.
-I also cleaned up the code I used, and rewrote the ML stuff with tensorflow 2 (originally I used tensorflow 1, with sessions and all that)
+**A note**: I originally wrote this back in 2018.
+Back then I used tensorflow 1 (with sessions and all that), and so I rewrote that in tensorflow 2.